Will Cristiano Ronaldo leave Real Madrid? Which club could he join?

 What is the attitude of MLS toward signing him?

 "How soon can you get here?"
-Granted, the recent trend in MLS has been toward acquiring young, up-and-coming players, mostly from South America.
+Zlatan Ibrahimovic aside, the recent trend in MLS has been toward acquiring young, up-and-coming players, mostly from South America.
 This is especially true, given that players like Andrea Pirlo and Steven Gerrard didn't exactly light up the league when they were here, while someone like Atlanta United's Miguel Almiron has been a success.
-But Ronaldo is a special case and could move the needle on all manner of levels, from attendance to marketing to sponsorship dollars and beyond.
+But, just like Zlatan, Ronaldo is a special case and could move the needle on all manner of levels, from attendance to marketing to sponsorship dollars and beyond.
 He would no doubt excel on the field as well.
 Would he want to come?
 That is the big question, but MLS wouldn't think twice. -- Jeff Carlisle

 Is China a realistic landing spot?